 Anne Schutte, Ph.D.
-Assistant Professor, Department of Psychology
+Associate Professor, Department of Psychology

 Anne Schutte's research interests are in the area of cognitive development in early childhood.
 In general, she is interested in the role of experience in the development of spatial cognition.
 Her primary research program examines the development of spatial working memory in early childhood and what type of experiences influence its development.
 Although Schutte's research is behavioral, she is also interested in developmental changes in the neural underpinnings of spatial working memory.
 Therefore, her research is based on a neural network model of cognition, otherwise known as the dynamic field theory.